 What is cost per click (CPC)?

 Cost per click (CPC) is the amount you pay each time someone clicks on your ad.
+It’s the metric that tells yu how much your Google Ads cost.

 In PPC (pay-per-click) advertising, you bid on keywords that are relevant to your business and target audience.
 When someone searches for that keyword, they see your ad atop that search results page on the search engine you’re advertising on (like Google or Bing).